-As internationalisation of higher education around the world moves from an activity on the margins to the core of academic life, the likelihood that it is affected by other developments in higher education increases.
-Nowadays universities undertake a plethora of activities under the umbrella of internationalisation of higher education (IoHE), including student and staff international mobility, Internationalisation at Home (IaH), Internationalisation of the Curriculum (IoC), the international mobility of programs in the form of transnational education (TNE).
+As internationalisation of higher education around the world moves from an activity on the margins to the core of academic life, the likelihood that it is affected by other developmentsin higher education increases.
+Nowadays universities undertake a plethora of activities underthe umbrella of internationalisation of higher education (IoHE), including student and staff international mobility, Internationalisation at Home (IaH), Internationalisation of the Curriculum (IoC), the international mobility of programs in the form of transnational education (TNE).
 TNE ranges from a single program (or parts thereof) being taught by a university across its national borders to the setting up of a fully-fledged campus in a host country.
-In a study for the European Parliament (De Wit, Hunter, and Coelen, 2015) experts predicted in a Delphi study that the attention towards IoHE in Europe would increase in the foreseeable future (10 years).
-Indeed, the experts predicted that the increased attention to IOHE would be not only at the level of institutions, but also at regional, national, and supranational levels (De Wit, Hunter, Coelen, 2015).
+In a study for the European Parliament (De Wit, Hunter, and Coelen, 2015) experts predicted in a Delphi study that the attention towards IoHE in Europe would increase in the near future (10 years).
+Indeed, the experts predicted that the increased attention to IoHE would be not only at the level of institutions, but also at regional, national, and supra- national levels (De Wit, Hunter, Coelen, 2015).
 Despite recent political turmoil in some countries about IoHE, the predicted increases seem to be holding up.
-Erasmus funding for internationalisation activities has increased compared to the earlier versions of the program and the European Commission is proposing to double its funding for the next budget period ((European Commission, 2018).
-National governments increasingly seek to drive internationalisation (University of Oxford, 2017), ranging from an increased focus on international research collaboration (UK), to enhancing TNE (France), and increased student mobility (inward bound Japan, and China) and more recently institutional internationalisation (Brazil).
+Erasmus funding for internationalisation activities has increased compared to the earlier versions of the programand the European Commission in launching its 2021 - 2027 program has allocated B€ 26.2, which makes up almost 80% increase in funding (European Commission, 2021).
+National governments increasingly seek to drive internationalisation (University of Oxford, 2017), ranging from an increased focus on international research collaboration (UK), to enhancing TNE (France), and increased student mobility (inward bound Japan, and China) and more recently institutional internationalisation(Brazil).
 The expert prediction in the Delphi study would see more universities engage IoHE in the conduct of their core functions of education, research, and engagement with the community.
-For example, making programs more accessible to international students is high on the agenda of institutions.
+For example, making programs more accessible to international students is highon the agenda of institutions.
 A recent study showed a more than 10-fold increase in programmes that use English as a medium of instruction across Europe's non-Anglophone countries from 2001 to 2013 (Lam and Wächter, 2014).

 This contribution discusses several major changes that affect higher education to varying extents, depending on the national environment, institution, or even program, under consideration.
-Education is traditionally conservative, nevertheless good ideas and developments tend to spread, albeit slowly.
+Education is traditionally conservative, nevertheless innovative ideas and developments tend to spread, albeit slowly.
 Part of the reason for this probably is the time it takes to contextualise these advances into local situations.
-Another might be the level of evidence that is available to ascertain that these developments are indeed advances.
-The developments discussed in this chapter are by no means universal in their adoption, but are, at least to the author, significant in their extent that they warrant treatise.
+Another might be the level of evidence that is available to learn that these developments are indeed advances.
+The developments discussed in this chapter are by no means universal in their adoption, but are, at least to the author, significant in their extent that they call for treatise.
 It should be noted that the advent of Associate Degrees presents another one of these environments where contextualisation and actualisation of internationalisation activities are essential.
-Simple adoption of what is being practiced in full degree programs is not really possible.
+Simple adoption of what is being practiced in bachelor's degree programs is not possible.

 As for any development in higher education, the motive for its introduction is an important consideration and should drive the development of such changes.
-The motives for internationalisation of higher education have been variously categorised as serving academic, economic, political, and/or sociocultural purposes (De Wit, 2008; Knight, 2012).

-An institution of higher learning should therefore, at the outset determine its rationales for internationalisation as they are important to define policy and strategy.
+The motivation for internationalisation of higher education have been variously categorised as serving academic, economic, political, and/or sociocultural purposes (De Wit, 2008; Knight, 2012), as well as the humanitarian rationale (Streitwieser et al., 2019).
+An institution of higher learning should therefore, at the outset figure out its rationales for internationalisation as they are important to define policy and strategy.
+These rationales may even differ depending on a program of study or discipline.